buildout/buildout/doc/topics/writing-recipes.rst

    recipe in this example, we still need to create a :ref:`develop distribution <python-development-projects>` so that Buildout can find the recipe and its meta data.

+.. [#helper-class-refined-in-2.9] We're relying on some refinements made to the helper class in zc.buildout 2.9.